jainanuj7/CipherStamp/README.md

-# CipherStamp
+# CipherStamp - File Integrity Matters
-✅📂⛓️ Verifying the integrity of digital files using Decentralized Timestamping on the Blockchain <br />
+✅📂⛓️ Verifying the integrity of digital files using Decentralized Timestamping on the Blockchain <br /><br />
 Deployed with ❤️ on Heroku https://cipherstamp.herokuapp.com/ <br /><br />

 __Note: It is currently deployed on a free tier of Heroku, therefore the dyno sleeps due to inactivity.
 This resets the blockchain and track of old files is lost.__